dgullis/fracture-prediction/README.md

 ### Summary

-This application allows users to upload an x-ray image, which is then processed by a deep learning model.
-The model analyzes the image and returns a prediction along with a confidence percentage, indicating the likelihood of a fracture being present.
+This application allows users to upload an x-ray image, which is then processed by a self built deep learning model.
+The model analyses the image and returns a prediction along with a confidence percentage, indicating the likelihood that the limb is fractured or not fractured.

 ### Screenshots